OAguinagalde/Tracy_wrapper_cs/readme.md

 This is not a fully featured wrapper, and more of a minimal setup using the Tracy profiler in your C# project.
 Also, it assumes 64 bit systems.

+Currently it does not work on async scopes.

 Use the API like this (`test.cs`).

 ```cs